getyoutrack/youtrack/deploy/selfhost/README.md

 ---

-## Installing Fixit
+## Installing Youtrack

-Installing fixit is a very easy and minimal step process.
+Installing youtrack is a very easy and minimal step process.

 ### Prerequisite